SolaceDev/solace-dev-codelabs/markdown/mulesoft-connector/mulesoft-connector.md

 ![solace-mule](img/solace-mule.png "solace-mule")

-In this codelab, I will be showing you how to use and configure the Solace connector on MuleSoft Anypoint Platform
+In this codelab, I will be showing you how to use and configure the Solace connector on MuleSoft Anypoint Platform to send or receive events.

 The MuleSoft Anypoint Platform in an integration platform and acts as a complete solution for API-led connectivity.
 You can learn more about MuleSoft Anypoint [here](https://videos.mulesoft.com/watch/bakFGgwqNDJzoJFNydiMiH).
 Alternatively you can checkout the ultimate [MuleSoft developer quick start guide](https://blogs.mulesoft.com/dev-guides/how-to-tutorials/new-developer-quick-start-guides/)